Montpelier, Vermont: History

 An early spring thaw in March 1992 caused an ice jam to form in the Winooski River downstream of the Bailey Avenue bridge in Montpelier.
 In less than an hour, water levels in the Winooski and North Branch rivers rose upstream of the ice jam and flooded downtown Montpelier.
 The damage shut down 120 businesses, left 50 residents without homes, disrupted the operations of state government, and caused upwards of $5 million in damage.

 Heavy rains on July 10–11, 2023, resulted in catastrophic flooding in Montpelier and many other parts of Vermont.
 In addition to many residences, the waters severely affected multiple downtown businesses as well as the city's fire department, police department, and City Hall.

+In October 2025, a protest was held as part of the larger October 2025 No Kings protests movement.